Sibirsky Bereg

 Sibirsky Bereg is a Russian snack food manufacturer based in Novosibirsk in 1999.

 In 2009 the company was bought by KDV Group.

 History

-In 1999, Sibirsky Bereg purchased the production technology for rusk manufacturing from Grand Company (Saint Petesburg) as well as the brand name of this product (Kirieshki).
+In 1999, Sibirsky Bereg purchased the production technology for rusk manufacturing from Grand Company (Saint Petersburg) as well as the brand name of this product (Kirieshki).

-In June 2004, Sibirskiy Bereg acquired the assets of the Ukrainian chips factory Kristall Plus (Dnepropetrovsk).
+In June 2004, Sibirskiy Bereg acquired the assets of the Ukrainian chips factory Kristall Plus (Dnipropetrovsk).

 In May 2005, Sibirsky Bereg bought 100% of the shares of Bolzhau (snack food company from Kazakhstan).

 In 2007, the company built a plant in Tashkent, where it began to produce rusks under the brand name Kirieshki.

 In 2009, Tomsk KDV Group bought Sibirsky Bereg.

-Brands

-Kirieshki, Kompashki, BEERka, Fun, Chipsons, etc.
+By the end of 2006 Sibirskiy Bereg's revenue increased by 1.35% to $191 million.

+The company's revenue under IFRS increased in 2007 by 17.3% compared to the previous year to $225.2 million, net profit decreased by 0.6% to $9.78 million.

+Owners and management

+The composition of the owners was not disclosed until the end of May 2007.
+On May 31, 2007 information about the disclosure of the company's shareholders appeared in the media.
+As stated in the company's message, 12.5% of the authorized capital belongs to C-Cap Invest PLLC, affiliated with Credit Suisse; the remaining 87.46% belongs to Snack Food Industry Establishment, which is controlled by members of the company's board of directors Yuri An, Alexander Kychakov, Vadim Sukharev and Alexander Ladan.

+Since December 7, 2009 Tomsk Camelot-A LLC, affiliated with KDV Group, has become the 100 percent owner of Sibirskiy Bereg International holding.